moosch/petite-page-progress/README.md

 Simple little page scroll progress just because it's nice to build things.

+No plugins, no preprocessors, no transpilers, no npm, no frameworks no fluff.
+Just simple HTML/CSS and some vanilla JavaScript.

 ## Getting started

 Include the JavaScript in the footer and attach scroll progress to document body: